LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/studio.rst

       font-size: 150%;
       margin: 5em 25%;
    }

+.. tip:: Like many other editors, VS Code provides fancy buttons to allow you to resolve individual merge conflicts with a single click.
+There's nothing magic about these buttons; they do the same thing that you can do by directly editing the file.

+   Feel free to use them, but beware that they will not always work.
+If you need to incorporate parts of a change from both branches, you will need to manually edit the file to resolved the conflict.

 You will need to do the same thing for the ``index.html`` file.
 You only need the link for the Sacramento font, not the Satisfy font.
 Then stage, commit, and